OneSignal/OneSignal-Website-SDK/express_webpack/README.md

 ## WebSDK Sandbox Environment
 ### Run Instructions
 1. `docker-compose up`
-   - If SSL certs need to be created, this will be done for you automatically with the common name default setting `texas` and alternative DNS names (this can be customized in `certs/gen-cert.sh`):
+   - If SSL certs need to be created, this will be done for you automatically with the common name default setting `localhost` and alternative DNS names (this can be customized in `certs/gen-cert.sh`):
-      - localhost
+      - texas
       - california
       - oregon
       - washington